 You might come across a guide or a local who will offer you an opportunity to shake hands with a monkey or photograph with a monkey.
 Please note this is not a safe practice.
 Many travelers do but no one can guarantee safety from a monkey bite!
 These are wild monkeys and not trained to perform these acts.
 Many travelers have raised concerns regarding catching rabies from monkeys.
 Some question these claims due to a lack of evidence.
 I always advocate safety first.

 A few guides also suggest tourists offer banana or peanuts to monkeys to earn good karma.
 I suggest not to do so.
 If they see humans carrying edible items they assume it will be offered to them; not offering them makes them aggressive.

-Surrounded by hills on all three sides, one can reach Galtaji temple by a hilly path which starts from Galta Gate or through Ghat ki Guni.
+Surrounded by hills on all three sides, one can reach Galtaji temple by a hilly path that starts from Galta Gate or through Ghat ki Guni.
 Former is essentially a pedestrian route and close to the city.

-The latter route is longer, approximately 10-12 km from the city center and passes through a beautiful alley called Ghat Ki Guni as well as a forest.
+The latter route is longer, approximately 10-12 km from the city center, and passes through a beautiful alley called Ghat Ki Guni as well as a forest.

 If you don’t prefer the pedestrian path or walking, this is the only choice you have.
-There is no public transport facility from Ghat Ki Guni route.
+There is no public transport facility from the Ghat Ki Guni route.
 You will not find any cab or Tuk-Tuk/ Auto-Rickshaw for your return journey either.

 Read all related posts on Heritage Temples of Jaipur

-Galta Ji is an offbeat tourist attraction in Jaipur.
+Galta Ji remains an offbeat tourist attraction in Jaipur.
 Recommended for those looking beyond the usual tourist places to see in Jaipur.
 A visit to Monkey Temple in Jaipur is an enriching experience as it depicts the local culture and religion.
 From my own experience, you will enjoy this important religious & heritage site when you have someone who can narrate its history, otherwise, it’s just another place.